RadicalTeapot/radicalteapot-github-pages-builder/README.md

 Clone the repository then either

 - run `run.ps1 -servermode $true` to run a local version (accessible at localhost:1313)
-- run `run.ps1` to build the website
+- run `run.ps1` to build the website (use the `-publishfolder` parameter to specify the github pages folder, skipped if empty)

 ## To do